ARahmansetayesh/The-underlying-mechanisms-of-alignment-in-error-backpropagation-through-arbitrary-weights/README.md

 These source codes are provided for re-generating all figures of the following work (available [here](https://www.biorxiv.org/content/10.1101/2021.06.12.447639v1.abstract)):

 > RahmanSetayesh, Alireza, Ali Ghazizadeh, and Farokh Marvasti.
-"Feedback alignment with weight normalization can provide a biologically plausible mechanism for learning." bioRxiv (2021).
+"The underlying mechanisms of alignment in error backpropagation through arbitrary weights" bioRxiv (2021).

 The strategy in all of these codes is to save results in a directory and then load the results for plotting the figures.